Other posts from the On a visit to.. series:

 - On a visit to… Katie aka The travelling light, Brisbane (Australia)

 - On a visit to… Krystal Lynn, Albuquerque (NM, USA)

 - On a visit to… Ali Kamenova LA (California, USA)

-We’ve never been to Luxembourg and that’s why I’ve decided to invite her to talk about this not so popular European destination.
-Let’s see what this place has to offer to the thirsty explorers like us 🙂
+We’ve never been to Luxembourg and that’s why I’ve decided to invite her to talk about this not-so-popular European destination.
+Let’s see what this place has to offer to thirsty explorers like us 🙂

 The ideal “om trip” for me includes lots of spontaneous trips and decisions and time spent in nature.
 I don’t like rigid and perfectly planned holidays, as they tend to make me anxious.
 I rather have a loose idea of what I’d like to see and experience and then I intuitively go for activities that feel right at the moment.
 Including yoga, relaxation and delicious food are also important parts of a good trip.

 Is it possible to take an “om trip” to Luxembourg?